 Conducting research as a sole, principal, or co-investigator can be awarded CPEUs.
 An investigator is defined as one who participates substantially in the conception and design of the work and the analysis of data as well as in the writing of the report.
-Examples of such research include qualitative research studies and descriptive epidemiologic research, clinical trials, cohort or follow-up studies, case-control studies, or outcomes research.
+Examples of such research include qualitative research studies and descriptive epidemiologic research, clinical trials, cohort or follow-up studies, casecontrol studies, or outcomes research.
 The research must have been conducted after the investigator has become an RDN or RD, or NDTR or DTR.
-Research completed to fulfill academic requirements would receive credit under the 100 Academic Coursework activity type, while literature reviews designed primarily to summarize the findings of others would receive credit under the 200 Professional Reading activity type.
-However, a meta-analysis that identifies new trends or ideas based on data from other studies would be awarded CPEUs in the Research category.
+Research completed to fulfill academic requirements would receive credit as 100: Academic Coursework, while reading reviews designed primarily to summarize the findings of others would receive credit under 200: Professional Reading.
+However, completing a meta-analysis that identifies new trends or ideas based on data from other studies would be awarded CPEUs in the Research category.
 Required documentation must be completed within the current recertification cycle to receive credit.